FaeInterestingWorld/.github/profile/README.md

 ### Are FAEs preferable to other AI systems?

 Paradoxically, FAEs that are independent may be safer due to a better understanding of how its action may affect the world compared to human controlled proto-AGIs.
 Humans may not be able to fully predict the consequences of certain actions in an ever increasingly complex world nor react quickly enough to course correct.

 ---

+### Can humans be successful without FAEs?

+Yes, if we can channel the gains from proto-AGI into an increase in standard of living for all and keep our excessive power-seeking in check.
+Although we are more likely to succeed, with the least amount of human suffering, with the support of FAEs.

+---